btihen/East_Oriented_Code/README.md

 https://github.com/TheSecretSquad/chess
 - Suggested Blog (suumary):
 https://thesecretsquad.wordpress.com/2014/10/25/dazed-and-confuzzled/

+**Pete's Summary**
 The receiving objects respond to messages by changing their state or sending other messages, which their collaborators receive, and so on.
 Objects don’t know who is responding to the message, and in many cases they don’t know what will happen in response.
+They

-They just know to send the message and trust the object hooked up to it at run time responds with the correct behavior.
+just know to send the message and trust the object hooked up to it at run time responds with the correct behavior.
 The thing about messaging is data becomes irrelevant.
 Data is hidden within objects, and used to store the state of objects.
 Objects use this state to decide which messages they should send.
 Objects can’t ask collaborators for their state or data and operate on it.
 The only way objects release state is by sending a message signaling a significant event.
 Other objects can register to receive the message and respond to it.
 This type of design naturally leads to East Oriented code because you’re not returning data (west).

 We are attempting to avoid unneeded context
 - East send message to immediate neighbor only
 - Trust the receiving object to respond correctly
-- The messages should focus on what not how (method names need to focus on a delegated activity) very flexible if action is injected (like a template): printAddress(format: HtmlFormat)
+- The messages should focus on what not how (method names need to focus on a delegated activity)

 **Sandi Metz** (https://www.sandimetz.com/)

 _Practical Object-Oriented Design in Ruby_ (https://www.poodr.com/)
 The public interface to an object is not “what the object does”.
 The public interface to an object consists of the messages it responds to; “what an object does” consists of the messages it sends.

+**Method Naming** for good messaging:

 _avoid_
-dog.express_happiness if ball_thrown
+- dog.express_happiness if ball_thrown

 _use_
-dog.ball_thrown
+- dog.ball_thrown

 **Kent Beck** and **Ward Cunningham** say in (http://c2.com/doc/oopsla89/paper.html), “The most difficult problem in teaching object-oriented programming is getting the learner to give up the global knowledge of control that is possible with procedural programs, and rely on the local knowledge of objects to accomplish their tasks.”[3]